tidy-finance/website/docs/35_fama_french_replication.md

 ## Replication evaluation

-In the previous section, we replicated the size and value premiums following the procedure outlined by Fama and French.\index{Size premium}\index{Value premium} However, we did not follow their procedure strictly.
+In the previous section, we replicated the size and value premiums following the procedure outlined by Fama and French.\index{Size!Size premium}\index{Value premium} However, we did not follow their procedure strictly.
 The final question is then: how close did we get?
 We answer this question by looking at the two time-series estimates in a regression analysis using `lm()`.
 If we did a good job, then we should see a non-significant intercept (rejecting the notion of systematic error), a coefficient close to 1 (indicating a high correlation), and an adjusted R-squared close to 1 (indicating a high proportion of explained variance).

 ```r